mattkumar/dynamic-tlf/README.md

 ## Code Organization

-For this project, I've used `renv` so that you may recreate this in an offline setting with ease.
+For this project, I've used `renv` so that you may recreate this in an offline setting.

 While there are many ways to structure this dashboard, I chose not to experiment with modules and and keep things simple until a proper dashboard extension or framework for Quarto is released.
 I've instead isolated key parts of the code into their own server `chunks` with comments for ease of review.